by Anne Abad

 Like an oil slick that caught fire from the streetlamps, more of the giant rats surfaced from the darkness of the hole that they had made into their abode.
 Ten, twenty?
 No, there were hundreds of them at once, a great army that had been fattened by the city’s excreta, a hairy plague that poured out of that single hole, skittering and scattering into every possible direction.
 Forgetting everything else, the villagers took to their heels, screaming even more stridently than the rodents.
 Niño was urging his friend to rise and flee, but Daniel had closed his eyes and refused to open them again.
 Unable to hold out any longer, Niño gave up and was soon gone.

 “Screech!
 Screech!
 Screech!”
 Within minutes, Pansol was completely overrun.
 The rodent horde went on a rampage, shrieking and making weird sucking noises, gnawing at doors and walls until they were reduced to sawdust, devouring every morsel of both the edible and inedible in the kitchens, invading rooms, cars, jeepneys, and tricycles alike.
 Their time had come, and they would certainly make the most of it.
 Yet none of this was enough.
 These creatures were famished.
 They needed meat, so they hunted down the dogs, the cats, the mice, and most especially…

-…the humans.More stories like this by topic: Authors of color, Characters of color, Filipino/a authors, Ifugao, Philippines, South Asian science fiction, Women authors
+…the humans.More stories like this by topic: Authors of color, Characters of color, Filipino/a authors, Ifugao, Philippines, South Asian speculative fiction, Women authors